Counting Temporal Paths: Exact Algorithms for Temporal Path Counting

-As a warm-up, we show that \TemporalPaths can be solved in polynomial time with a simple dynamic program if the underlying graph is a forest.
-Afterwards, we outline a dynamic program yielding a polynomial time algorithm for \TemporalPaths for the case that the underlying graph is series-parallel.
-The latter result would strictly improve the first in terms of classification, since forests are series-parallel~\cite{brandstadt1999graph}.
-However, for the latter we only give a proof sketch and we will use the former as a subroutine for algorithms presented in \cref{sec:forestgeneralization}.
-Hence, we start with the following theorem.
+As a warm-up, we note that \TemporalPaths can be solved in polynomial time with a simple dynamic program if the underlying graph is a forest.
+This is used as a subroutine for algorithms presented in \cref{sec:forestgeneralization}.

 \begin{theorem} \TemporalPaths is solvable in $\mathcal{O}(|V|\cdot T^2)$ time if the underlying graph of the input temporal graph is a forest. \end{theorem} \begin{proof} Let $\mathcal{G}=(V,\mathcal{E},T)$ together with two verices $s,z\in V$ be an an instance of \TemporalPaths.
 We argue that this instance can be solved in polynomial time if there is a unique path between~$s$ and $z$ in the underlying graph of $\mathcal{G}$.
 Note that this is the case if the underlying graph of $\mathcal{G}$ is a forest.